benmvp/slides/2024/connecttech/nextjs.md

 ---

-- ISR has all the same advantages and disadvantages as SSG
+- ISR most of the same advantages and disadvantages as SSG
   - The huge difference is that the pre-rendered HTML can actually **update w/o requiring a rebuild**
   - We don't have to rebuild the entire site to change a couple of pages
 - There's even something called "on-demand incremental static regeneration" (OD-ISR?)